Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 • High client retention rates and recurring revenue streams

-• Operational Independence from Ownership
+• Operational independence from ownership

 • Ownership of intellectual property and intangible assets